Combodo/iTop/readme.txt

 On some systems you'll see a 5 to 10 times performance improvement for writing data into the MySQL database !

 2.3.
-Migration from a previous version
+Migrating from a previous version
      ---------------------------------
-Please refer to the updgrade guide available at www.combodo.com/itop-support.
+Please refer to the migration guide available at http://www.combodo.com/itop.

 3. FEATURES